sdardery/NSX_Security-Policy_Cloner/README.md

 Important points :

--This is ideal for Brownfield to Greenfield
+1- This is ideal for Brownfield to Greenfield

--For Brownfield to Brownfield, please note that once a policy is cloned it will overwrite an existing policy in the destination if the path(name) exists.
+2- For Brownfield to Brownfield, please note that once a policy is cloned it will overwrite an existing policy in the destination if the path(name) exists.
 This script also creates any dependent Security rules &  Security groups so it will also overwrite them in the destination.

-- the PS1 file and  policies.txt should be in same folder
+3- the PS1 file and  policies.txt should be in same folder

 Steps :